myzhang1029/penguin-rs/PROTOCOL.md

 ## Function Specification
 ### Service Architecture
 Penguin follows the client-server model.
-The client is the initiator of the connection, and the server is the responder.
+The client initiates connections to the server, and, in general, directs what happens on the connection.

 Since Penguin is based on Hypertext Transfer Protocol (HTTP) WebSocket, the server MUST be a conforming HTTP and WebSocket server.
 However, it is OPTIONAL for the client to be interoperable with a non-Penguin HTTP server.

 ### Connection Establishment
 The client initiates a connection with a standard HTTP WebSocket handshake.
-In addition to the standard HTTP WebSocket headers, the client MUST send a `Sec-WebSocket-Protocol` header with the value of the current protocol version (`penguin-v6`).
+In addition to the standard HTTP WebSocket headers, the client MUST send a `Sec-WebSocket-Protocol` header with the value of the current protocol version (`penguin-v7`).
 The server MUST NOT complete the WebSocket upgrade if the `Sec-WebSocket-Protocol` header is missing or the value is not a version the server supports.
 The server MUST send a `Sec-WebSocket-Protocol` header with the accepted protocol version in the Switching Protocols response.